-The author would like to express his greatest gratitude and appreciation to his advisor, Associate Professor Tharathon Mongkhonsi for his invaluable guidance, providing value suggestions and his kind supervision throughout this study.
-In addition, he is also grateful to Associate Professor Suttichai Assabumrungrat, as the chairman, Dr. Joongjai Panpranot and Dr. Artiwan Chotipruk, who have been member of thesis committee.
+The author would like to express her sincere great gratitude and appreciation to her advisor, Associate Professor Tharathon Mongkhonsi, for his invaluable guidance, providing value suggestions and his kind supervision throughout this study.
+In addition, she is also grateful to Associate Professor Suttichai Assabumrungrat, as the chairman, Dr. Joongjai Panpranot and Dr. Amornchai Arpornwichanop, who have been member of thesis committee.